NicolasBernaerts/tasmota/teleinfo/README.md

 ![Complete Teleinfo adapter](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/teleinfo/screen/teleinfo-serial-adapter-complete.png)

-You need to connect your adapter output **Tx** to any available serial port of your Tasmota device.
+You need to connect your adapter output **ESP Rx** to any available serial port of your Tasmota device.

-This port should be declared as **TInfo RX** and should be connected to your device UART.
+This port should be connected to your ESP UART and be declared as **TInfo RX**.

 For example, you can use :
   * ESP8266 : **GPIO3 (RXD)** port